rekalogika/rekalogika.dev/docs/file-bundle/21-entity-association-internal.md

 ➡️ `FileAssociationManager` ➡️ `FileRepository` (from rekalogika/file).

 `InterfaceReconstitutor` & `AttributeReconstitutor` are the entry points of this package.
-They execute methods of `FileAssociationManager` which work with the entities and `FileRepository` to manage the association between the entities and files.
+They execute methods of `FileAssociationManager` which works with the entities and `FileRepository` to manage the association between the entities and files.